VCU-CS-Capstone/CS-25-303-SON-clinicians/src/backend/README.md

 You might need to also install the C++ Build Tools.
 You can use [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) to handle that for you.

+#### AWS-LC-RS build issues
+Please read through the [instructions](https://aws.github.io/aws-lc-rs/requirements/index.html) for aws-lc-rs on getting the nessary tooling to build the project.

 ### Setup a PostgresSQL Database

 I recommend using docker to setup a local PostgresSQL database.

 [Docker Image](https://hub.docker.com/_/postgres)